jlima020/Udacity_SDC_Nano_Term1_Project1/writeup_template.md

 **Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
+Given a video stream, find the lane lines of the road using techniques of computer vision.
-* Reflect on your work in a written report
+For this:
+* Build a pipeline for processing the video
+* Output the result to a new video with the lane lines annotated

 [//]: # (Image References)